 When you set up Google Authenticator for 2-factor authentication, the account security settings will either display a QR code or a 32-digit code (or both).

-Click the “+” button on the top right corner of the Google Authenticator app and choose “Scan barcode”.
+Click the “+” button on the top right corner of the authenticator app and choose “Scan barcode”.
 If you only have one device, you can manually set up your 2FA codes with the code. - Confirm 2FA Code

 - Use the Google Authenticator 6-digit code to Sign In